 MBKU student conduct proceedings may be instituted against a student charged with conduct that potentially violates both the criminal law and this Code (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court of criminal arrest and prosecution.
-Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Program Conduct Officer or VPSA.
+Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Vice President for Enrollment and Student Services (VPESS).
 Determinations made or sanctions imposed under this Code shall not be subject to change because criminal charges arising from the same factual circumstances as the alleged University rules/regulations violation were dismissed, reduced, or resolved in favor of or against the Respondent/Defendant.